LayneHansen/Homework1/README.md

 # refactor_accessibility project

+#Purpose

 The purpose of this project was to make minor modificaitons to an already-existing website for Horiseon.
 They specialize in SEO (Search Engine Optimization), online reputation management, and social media marketing.
+A screenshot of the landing page can be seen below.
+It is marked to show where the changes were made.

+(C:\Users\Layne\Desktop\code\homework\week-1\horiseon_landing_page.png)

 The biggest thing I learned from this project is attention to small details.
 Two links in the header worked properly; a third did not.
 It took a few minutes of comparing the commands in the html file, but I finally discovered the third link wasn't working because it was missing the 'class' command within the div tag.